eik-lib/website/docs/server_sink.md

 ### Constructor

-A sink must be an `class` which extends the [Eik sink interface](https://github.com/eik-lib/sink).
-There is no restrictions on what arguments, methods and properties you assign the class except that one need to implement the methods in the sink interface.
+A sink must be a `class` which extends the [Eik sink interface](https://github.com/eik-lib/sink).
+There are no restrictions on what arguments, methods or properties you assign the class except that you must implement the methods in the sink interface.

 ```js
 const Sink = require('@eik/sink');